-☑ HL333.3.
+HL333.3.
 Demonstrate how to perform an empty gun reload on a semiautomatic pistol

 When the slide locks back because the gun is empty, you must reload.
-Remove your finger from the trigger, then press the magazine release as you bring the handgun into your workspace and allow the empty magazine to fall to the ground.
+Remove your finger from the trigger and index it on the frame, then press the magazine release as you bring the handgun into your workspace and allow the empty magazine to fall to the ground.
 Follow the loading procedures as outlined previously, and note that the slide may be released to chamber a round by pressing the slide stop lever.
+UNIT 3 SEMIAUTOMATIC PISTOL